 Building Objective-C or Swift apps for macOS

-To start building your first Mac app, you will need to do the following:
+To start building your first Mac app, you'll need to do these steps:

 - Connect to your repository service account (GitHub, Bitbucket, VSTS, Azure DevOps).

 - Select a repository and a branch where your app lives.

 - Configure the build's project or workspace, and the scheme you would like to build.

 For the app to be distributed, the build needs to be code signed with a certificate.
 A provisioning profile is optional.
 Additionally, build for Mac Installers is currently not supported.